GenUSA-Learners/.github/profile/README.md

   - This should pull all the new changes into your working branch

 ***NOTE:***
-You will not be running any of the following commands on the Main branch of this repository:
+You will NOT be running any of the following commands on the Main branch of this repository:

 - git add
 - git commit